foz/foz.github.com/git-notes.md

 # GIT

+Git is a powerful source-control system that lets you manage your projects, have a backup and history on hand at all times, and share and collaborate with others.
+Git is not just about [Github](http://github.com), you can use it locally or privately to track your own code, documents, or anything really.

 ## Essentials

-Working with an existing repo
+Working with an existing repo:

     git clone git://url	# checkout a copy git branch -a			# lists branches
 	git checkout origin/branch_name # checkout specific branch git diff				# show local changes
 	git log					# list recent changes

-To automatically assume a branch for 'git push' and 'git pull':

-	# edit .git/config:

-	[branch "master"]
-	remote = origin
-	merge = refs/heads/master
+Add changes/new file(s), commit, then push:

+    git add .
+    git commit -am 'my log message'
+    git push

+after you add a files, you can do a diff of staging area vs HEAD, before you commit:

+	$ git diff --cached

-## tips
+## Dealing with problems

 to fix the previous log message (any you didnt push yet)